benjaminhenriquez/dotalign/README.md

 Once the repository is forked to local file you can open the index.html file in any browser.

+There is also the option to view the project online at duck-pond.surge.sh

 Alternatively, the contents of both the index.html and index.js files can be copied.
 They must be placed in the same directory or folder in order for js file to be properly linked.